kansiris/reactjs-interview-questions/README.md

     ![state](images/state.jpg)

-    State is similar to props, but it is private and fully controlled by the component. i.e, It is not accessible to any component other than the one that owns and sets it.
+    State is similar to props, but it is private and fully controlled by the component. i.e, It is not accessible to any other component til the owner component decides to pass it.

    **[⬆ Back to Top](#table-of-contents)**